mikaukora/6502/README.md

 - **Absolute** (`$0000 - $FFFF`)
 - **Implied**

-## Installation
+## Running

-At this stage, the emulator is under active development, and no standalone installation is provided.
+At this stage, the emulator is under active development, and no standalone running is provided.
 However, unit tests are available to verify functionality.

 ## Running Tests